ibrunotome/laravel-api-templates/README.md

 <img width="100%" alt="Screen Shot 2019-05-26 at 11 29 40" src="https://user-images.githubusercontent.com/4256471/88347604-7643ef80-cd21-11ea-8f4b-eecda9a6162d.png">

 <img width="100%" alt="Screen Shot 2019-05-26 at 11 24 15" src="https://user-images.githubusercontent.com/4256471/88347704-c3c05c80-cd21-11ea-8ee8-baf05ab87c58.png">

+## What is it

+This is a starter kit for your next API using Laravel, implemented with more than one structure, all battle-tested with the same features listed below.

 ## Features